 - You are customarily engaged in an independently established business that provides work of the same nature as the work being performed.

-California law generally uses the ABC test to distinguish between employees and independent contractors.
-This test looks past any contractual provisions between the company and the worker that define the worker’s status.1 Instead, the ABC test looks at the following three factors:
+The ABC test looks past any contractual provisions between the company and the worker that define the worker’s status.1 Instead, the ABC test looks at the following three factors:

-Each of these factors is worth examining closely.
+Each of these factors warrants careful examination.

 However, the ABC test is not the only way to distinguish employees from independent contractors.
 Recent changes to the state’s labor code exempt certain occupations and business relationships from the ABC test.
-In these cases, the old Borello test is still used.

-A key factor in the ABC test is the amount of control the purported employer has over the worker.
-The more control is exerted, the more likely the worker is an employee.4 It is not necessary for the hiring entity to control the precise manner or details of the work, though.
+It is not necessary for the hiring entity to control the precise manner or details of the work, though.
 It is up to the hiring entity to show that it is not exerting enough control to make the worker an employee.5

 For example: A truck driver was an employee because the hiring entity required him to keep his truck clean, report to the dispatch center for assignments, and get prior approval before taking passengers.
 The hiring entity could also end the employment relationship if the driver was late, failed to contact dispatch, or violated the trucking company’s written policy.6